Platform-Specific Content Strategies: Format & Structure for AI Search

 Fresh information: Perplexity searches in real-time.
 Current content (updated within the last 6-12 months) appears more frequently than dated material.

 Clear attribution: When you cite sources in your content, Perplexity can verify your claims.
-Well-attributed content signals reliability.
+Well-attributed content signals reliability, similar to how AI search citations guide recommendations emphasize transparency.

 Formatting for Perplexity